Categories

 Not that I get many flies, since I fitted all the windows I might open for ventilation with insect mesh!
 Simple addition: big change!

 Something I don’t see on many lists is a dressing gown.
 I spend most of my time at home wearing little else!
 One of the pleasures of a nice shower is drying off in a snuggly dressing gown!
-My older dressing gown has fallen to bits, so I may replace it with a longer, hooded fleece gown for the colder months, and to wear when the other fleece gown is being washed.

 The dressing gown is supplemented by a fleece blanket in the lounge.
 I spend most of my time alone, so heating the whole house if it is a little chilly is stupid.
 I often watch television or play video games with a blanket thrown over me.
 If it gets colder, I throw a poncho-liner over this too.